Trolleybuses in Zurich: Retired fleet

 Initially, a fleet of six rigid trolleybuses was available for use on the Zurich system.
 They were made by Saurer, Tüscher, FBW and SWS, carried fleet nos.
 51 to 56, and differed technically or structurally from each other.
 By 1957, the number of rigid vehicles of various types in the fleet had increased to 57 units.

 In 1957, the VBZ received its first articulated trolleybus prototype, fleet no. 101, manufactured by FBW.
 The VBZ's subsequent procurement of series production FBW vehicles between 1959 and 1964 included fleet nos.
 102 to 133.
 Its second series of articulated vehicles, delivered in 1974/1975, consisted of fleet numbers 70–100, and was also manufactured by FBW.

 A portion of the articulated fleet, nos.
-73, 105, 107, 109, 111, 129 and 132, were sent to Chile in 1991 and 1992, after their retirement from the Zürich system.
+73, 105, 107, 109, 111, 129 and 132, were sent to Chile in 1991 and 1992, after their retirement from the Zurich system.
 There, some of them remained in operation for more than 20 years on the Valparaíso trolleybus system.
-Of those articulated vehicles, the former Zürich no. 105, built in 1959, was the world's oldest articulated trolleybus of any make in regular passenger service anywhere in the world from 1997 until its retirement in May 2015.
+Of those articulated vehicles, the former Zurich no. 105, built in 1959, was the world's oldest articulated trolleybus of any make in regular passenger service anywhere in the world from 1997 until its retirement in May 2015.

 The articulated vehicles from the 1950s were replaced about 40 years later by the first series of the Mercedes-Benz O405 GTZ.
 These included the prototype, fleet no. 1 (built 1986), and the series production vehicles nos.
 2 to 36 (model years 1988 to 1989), all of which have since been retired and replaced by Hess low-floor vehicles.

 The dual-mode bus of type O405 GNTD, fleet no. 51, was a unique vehicle.
-The first low-floor trolleybus to operate in Zürich, it was tested on the system between October 1997 and March 1999.
+The first low-floor trolleybus to operate in Zurich, it was tested on the system between October 1997 and March 1999.